 What is Xanthoma?

-Xanthoma is a condition of fatty growths underneath the skin.
+Xanthoma are fatty growths underneath the skin.
 These growths can appear anywhere on the body.
-Basically, a skin condition is a fatty growth that starts accumulating below the skin and ultimately protrudes from the surface.
-It can be defined as an overgrowth of xanthoma, which is fatty patches at the lower place of the skin.
+Basically it is a fatty growth that starts accumulating below the skin and ultimately protrudes from the surface of the skin.
+Xanthoma are fatty patches inside the skin.

 Xanthomas can vary in size.
-The growths may be as small as a pinhead or as large as a grape.
+These growths may be as small as a pinhead or as large as a grape.
 They often look like a flat bump under the skin and sometimes appear in yellow or orange color.
-These are usually not painful.
-However, they might be tender and itchy.
-There may be clusters of growths in the same area or several individual growths on different parts of the body.
+These are usually not painful, however, they might be tender and itchy.
+They can grow in clusters in the same area or several individual growths on different parts of the body.

 Where they can Appear?